Babies' brain growth is massive in the first 3 years. They learn through exploring with the help of their whānau.

 Interacting with parents provides more opportunities for baby to learn than any toy, TV programme or computer game.
 In fact, TV viewing during the early years has been linked to attention and behaviour problems as baby grows, and they may spend less time playing.

 Learning through their close relationships and exploring their world builds every area of a baby's development: language, social, emotional, intellectual and physical.
 All of these are linked and influence each other.

-Pathways in the brain that process the basic information babies learn are wired before the pathways that process complex information.
+Pathways in the brain that are needed for more basic functions – like survival – develop earlier than those pathways supporting more complex functions.
 Early learning builds the foundation on which later development is built.

 Learning at their own pace

 Parents don’t need to hurry their baby’s learning.
 Babies learn at their own pace.
 They’re all different — they each have their own temperament, their own interests and their own way of learning and interacting.

 Parents can provide many everyday things that will stimulate baby’s senses, such as: